SabinaSad/Wealth-of-Nations-data-visualisation-using-Excel-and-Tableau/README.md

 Repository Structure 📂🔗

-data/: Contains the Wealth of Nations dataset.
+1.data/: Contains the Wealth of Nations dataset.

-excel_analysis/: Includes Excel files showcasing data filtering, transformation, and chart creation.
+2.excel_analysis/: Includes Excel files showcasing data filtering, transformation, and chart creation.

-tableau_visualizations/: Features Tableau workbooks with data relationships and the top 20 wealthiest countries dashboards
+3.tableau_visualizations/: Features Tableau workbooks with data relationships and the top 20 wealthiest countries dashboards

+4.ReadMe file

 Join me on this journey into economic data, where Excel and Tableau team up to reveal stories hidden in the numbers.